 Changes to the EU visa code have also been adopted, to improve conditions for legitimate travellers and to also offer more tools for responding to the challenges posed by illegal migration.

-As part of the broader effort to strengthen EU internal security, the Romanian Presidency has begun a future-oriented debate on the EU response to terrorism, focusing on practical and legislative gaps which need to be addressed, as well as on areas which should be regarded as priorities, taking into account current and emerging security threats.
+In the broader context of strengthening the internal security of the European Union, the Romanian Presidency has also started a future-oriented debate on the EU response to terrorism, reviewing the progress achieved so far and focusing on areas which should be regarded as a priority, as well as on practical and legislatives gaps which need to be addressed, taking into account the current and emerging security threats.